CExceptionLogger

 that stack frame.

-the name "YYMMDDHHMMSSmmm_name of exe.dmp" in your temp directory.
-You can load
+name "YYMMDDHHMMSSmmm_name of exe.dmp" in your temp directory.
+You can

 Copyright